History of the Golden State Warriors: 2016–18: The Dynasty – Death Lineup, back-to-back titles, and further success

-Fifth straight Finals appearance, Klay Thompson's ACL tear, and final season in Oakland
+2018–19: Fifth straight Finals, Death Lineup's collapse, and final season in Oakland

 The Warriors finished the 2018–19 regular season with a 57–25 record, winning the Pacific Division and securing the 1st seed in the Western Conference.
-In the playoffs, Golden State defeated the Los Angeles Clippers in six games in the first round, defeated the Houston Rockets in six games in the Western Conference Semifinals, and the Portland Trail Blazers in four games in the Western Conference Finals to reach the 2019 NBA Finals.
-With the Raptors leading 3–1 entering Game 5, the Warriors were able to stave off elimination and cut the Raptors' lead to 3–2.
-But in Game 6, Klay Thompson tore his ACL during the third quarter and did not play for the rest of the game.
-The Raptors went on to win their first title after defeating the Warriors 114–110 in Game 6.
-This marks the fifth consecutive Finals appearance for the Warriors, and their last season in the Oracle Arena, later renamed Oakland Arena.
+In the playoffs, Golden State defeated the Los Angeles Clippers in six games in the first round, defeated the Houston Rockets in six games in the Western Conference semifinals, and the Portland Trail Blazers in four games in the Western Conference Finals to reach the 2019 NBA Finals, their fifth consecutive Finals.
+The Raptors were leading the series 3–1, before the Warriors cut this to 3–2 with a Game 5 win.
+In Game 6, Klay Thompson tore his ACL during the third quarter and was sidelined for the rest of the game, as the Warriors went on to lose the game 114–110.
+This marked their last season in Oracle Arena, later renamed Oakland Arena.

 After the 2019 NBA Finals, the Death Lineup and the "Hamptons Five" era ended when Kevin Durant left the Warriors for the Brooklyn Nets and Andre Iguodala was traded to the Memphis Grizzlies.

-2019–present: Move from Oakland back to San Francisco
+2019–present: Return to San Francisco

-2019-20: Dealing with injuries
+2019–20: Injury struggles

 During the 2019 off-season, the Warriors, who played their home games in Oakland, California, since 1971, moved to the newly built Chase Center in San Francisco, California, before the start of the 2019–20 NBA season.
-With injuries to Stephen Curry and Klay Thompson, the Warriors regressed, finishing with a league-worst 15-50 record, their first losing season since 2012, before the season was put on hiatus due to the ongoing COVID-19 pandemic.
-The Warriors did not enter the 2020 NBA Bubble.
+With injuries to Stephen Curry and Klay Thompson, the Warriors regressed, finishing with a league-worst 15–50 record, their first losing season since 2012, before the season was suspended due to the ongoing COVID-19 pandemic.
+The Warriors were not invited to the 2020 NBA Bubble.

-2020-21: Play-in tournament
+2020–21: Continued struggles and Play-in contention

 The next season saw the Warriors draft James Wiseman with the second overall pick in the 2020 NBA draft; however, the outlook was bleak when Klay Thompson ruptured his Achilles tendon while playing a pickup game in Los Angeles, again ending his season before it started.
 Stephen Curry led the league in scoring and was in the MVP discussion between Philadelphia's Joel Embiid and Denver's Nikola Jokic who would go on to win the award.
 But this wouldn't stop the Warriors from back-to-back play-in tournament losses against the Lakers and Memphis and for the second consecutive year they missed the playoffs.